Categories

 No = No

-Sometimes in English we’ll say “No” to mean “Without” – like coffee without sugar = Coffee, no sugar.
+Sometimes in English, we will say, “No,” when we mean, “Without,” – like coffee without sugar = Coffee, no sugar.

-In Spanish, without is “sin” = Coffee without sugar = Cafe sin azucar.
+In Spanish, to say, “Without,” you say, “Sin.”
+Example: Coffee without sugar = Cafe sin azucar.

 Learn to say the numbers 1-10 in Spanish

-This helps request a table for two or telling your server how many tacos you’d like (I usually hold of fingers anyway), and if you need larger numbers, you can say 2-6 instead of needing to know how to say “Twenty-six”
+Knowing how to count in Spanish is helpful for requesting a table for two at a restaurant, or for telling your server how many tacos you’d like (I usually hold up fingers anyway to indicate the number), and if you need to use larger numbers, you can say 2-6 if you don’t know how to say, “twenty-six.”

-Add on “Cientos” (see-en-toes) to say “Hundred.”
-Dos cientos (Dose see-en-tos) = Two hundred.
+Add on, “Cientos (see-en-toes),” to say, “Hundred.”
+Example: Dos cientos (dose see-en-tos) = two hundred.
 Since the conversion rate is significant in Mexico, 200 pesos is around $10 USD, so “cientos” is common in pricing.

 Water = Agua